 The Reply Group adopts policies to protect parental leave, to foster work life balance and to guarantee equal career opportunities.
 Reply supports this process through positive and effective communication, ensuring it is possible return to the workplace at the end of the leave period, providing all the information necessary to manage the experience and the return to work, and collecting feedback from those who have been through the experience.
-100% of employees have the right to request parental leave, in 2022 the following took advantage of the leave:
+100% of employees have the right to request parental leave.
+2023 data are shown in the table below.